Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 How much of a reduction in taxes this will realize is challenging to calculate correctly.
 It depends on your marginal tax rate.
 The amount will depend on your income, your wealth, and where you pay your taxes.
 In most cases, this will be between 30% and 40%.
 That means that the immediate rate of return of this contribution will be 30% to 40%.
 We can view voluntary contributions as a form of investment.

 As long as it is inside the second pillar, your money will get some interest rate.
-Unfortunately, the interest rate is currently extremely low now.
+Unfortunately, the interest rate is currently low now.
 You can expect about a 1% interest rate in most pension funds in Switzerland.
 Nevertheless, it is a safe interest rate for now.
 It cannot go down.
-So, you can consider the second pillar as a place to have your bond allocation.
+So, you can consider the second pillar as a place to allocate your bond.

 There is a second tax advantage to the second pillar.
 You do not have to pay taxes on the second pillar assets.
 So, if you have a large net worth, you will not have to pay wealth tax on your second pillar assets.